• Skip to primary navigation

 By using individual molds, you can fit more in a steamer.
 If you plan to buy the cylinder silicon mold, first, measure your steamer if it fits.

-So you need to adjust steaming time and the best way to check is doing the toothpick test.
-I hope this helps.
+If you use a different size molds, please adjust steaming time and the best way to check is the toothpick test.

 More than a dozen of puto calasiao (mini rice cakes).